sebassaras02/rf_inventory_optimization/README.md

-# 📊 Inventory Optimization using Q-Learning
+# 📊 Reinforcement Learning in Inventory Optimization using Q-Learning

 This repository contains a Python implementation of an inventory optimization model using Q-Learning, a Reinforcement Learning (RL) algorithm.
 The model is designed to help manage inventory levels by making optimal decisions on order quantities based on forecasted demand, initial stock levels, and inventory capacity.